mayversion/soc-analyst-portfolio/README.md

 Cybersecurity student focused on **Blue Team operations**, **SOC analysis**, and **incident response**.

-I completed the SOC Analyst path on LetsDefend and applied my knowledge by building this portfolio in parallel, simulating **real-world SOC investigations** using structured methodologies and tools like **Splunk**.
+I completed the SOC Analyst path on LetsDefend and built this portfolio in parallel to apply my knowledge through **hands-on investigations** using tools like **Splunk**.

 ---